“Time is the least thing we have of”

-In keeping with that theme while bounding into 2019, a quote by Ernest Hemingway jumped out at me: “Time is the least thing we have of.”
-But, Charles Swindoll argues that we have more time than we realize “once we get our priority ducks in a row” (Day by Day with Charles Swindoll).
+this quote by Ernest Hemingway caught my attention~ But thankfully, Charles Swindoll argues that we have more time than we realize “once we get our priority ducks in a row” (Day by Day with Charles Swindoll).

 Embracing the reality of the world to come radically alters everything in this world.
 Our values are prioritized and purified. . . .